ionic-team/capacitor-site/blog/how-capacitor-works.md

 In this diagram, we see that your web app runs inside of a Web View.
 A Web View is a native OS control that provides a streamlined, chrome-less browser instance.
 If you imagine a typical web browser, a ton of overhead comes from the chrome and experience around the actual browsing frame.
 A Web View is just one instance of that browsing frame, so it's very light weight.

+Most of the magic happens in the Native Bridge and the Runtime, so let's explore those:

-### Native Bridge
+## Native Bridge

 ![Bridge](/assets/img/blog/how-capacitor-works/bridge.png)

-That WebView needs a way to access native functionality, interact with OS level native controls, and access custom native code or 3rd party plugins.
+That Web View needs a way to access native functionality, interact with OS level native controls, and access custom native code or 3rd party plugins.
 It does that using the Native Bridge inside of Capacitor.

-The Native Bridge is where Capacitor's JS API including all known native plugins and their methods, are exported to the Web View.
+The Native Bridge is where Capacitor's *runtime* JS API, including all known native plugins and their methods, are exported to the Web View.
+The runtime API is different from the `@capacitor/core` API that is imported directly into your web app, but they work together to enable Capacitor APIs to work across all supported platforms.

 Capacitor loads all known plugins that have been installed or coded directly into the native project, and then exports `window.Capacitor.Plugins` containing every loaded plugin and every known method that plugin has exported to the Web View.

 Finally, the bridge manages message passing and tracking native invocations between the Web View and the native runtime.

-### Runtime
+## Runtime

 ![Runtime](/assets/img/blog/how-capacitor-works/runtime.png)